Probiotics and Bacterial Vaginosis: The facts.

 Incidentally, Joanna has just written a piece about a new 'probiotic' to make women's intimate areas smell like peach!
 We are not convinced, and are not sure there is yet any research into it - but the blog post might be an interesting read.

-In a rather small but well-designed double-blinded randomized, controlled trial1 34 women with BV received either a vaginal probiotic tablet (containing at least 109 viable lactobacilli, in particular Lactobacillus brevis CD2, Lactobacillus salivarius FV2, and Lactobacillus plantarum FV9) or a placebo for 7 days.
-The 2-week cure rates were 61% (11 out of 18) in the active treatment group as compared with 19% (three out of 16) in the placebo group (p = 0.017).
+In a rather small but well-designed double-blinded randomised, controlled trial1 34 women with BV received either a vaginal probiotic tablet (containing at least 109 viable lactobacilli, in particular Lactobacillus brevis CD2, Lactobacillus salivarius FV2, and Lactobacillus plantarum FV9) or a placebo for 7 days.
+The 2-week relief rates were 61% (11 out of 18) in the active treatment group as compared with 19% (three out of 16) in the placebo group (p = 0.017).

 In another randomised, double-blind, placebo controlled study2 125 women were divided in to two groups.
 One group received a 7 day course of antibiotics, and the second group received both the antibiotics coupled with a probiotic formulation, containing the strains Lactobacillus rhamnosus GR-1® and Lactobacillus reuteri RC-14®.
 The probiotic supplementation was continued for a further 3 weeks after the end of the antibiotic therapy.
 Treatment success rates increased from just 40% (as seen with antibiotic therapy alone) to 88% (on the combination therapy)!